EyasuTeshome/shifttracker/interview-prep/create-the-first-draft-of-your-resume.md

 1. Decide whether to add an "Other Experience" section.
 2. If so, take 5-10 minutes to identify which experiences to list in this section.
 3. If so, take 5-10 minutes to identify which achievements to list for each experience.
-4. Take up to 25 minutes to rewrite your achievements using the formulas in the "Experience" section link. **TO-DO: ADD LINK ONCE IT'S BEEN MOVED TO GITHUB.**
+4. Take up to 25 minutes to rewrite your achievements using the formulas in the "Experience" section link.

 ## Learn about the optional (but recommended) Projects section